It’s individually packaged

 Warming sensation is an instant mood booster

 We put Bioré’s Instant Warming Clay Charcoal Face Mask to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

-Maskne.
-It is a real and annoying product of COVID-19, though it's a pretty minor side effect of wearing a protective covering on our faces to keep us safe from the virus.
-With pimples cropping up left and right—literally and figuratively—finding products that help remedy my breakouts without overdrying is a challenge I welcome.
+When pimples crop up left and right—literally and figuratively—finding products that help remedy my breakouts without overdrying is a challenge I welcome.
 Truthfully, I get to try a lot of different products and like to stick to tried-and-true options I know work for my skin.
 However, masks are a category where I give myself room to experiment.

 Keep reading to see how my experience went with this clay mask.

 About the Brand: Founded in Tokyo, Japan, skincare brand Bioré made its debut in the United States in 1997 and has been a drugstore staple ever since.

 Having sensitive skin is frustrating because it limits what I can use and how often I can try new products, which I can see as a potentially good thing now that I’m typing this out.
 But as someone who loves testing new products, this revelation is a bummer.
 My skin routine has gotten very simple over the last year.
 I use a cream cleanser, micellar water (to remove makeup), vitamin C, hyaluronic acid, retinol (at night), face oil, chemical exfoliator (once a week), and a clay mask (twice a month).
 Before narrowing down my routine to only these items, I tried new things daily, and my skin hated me for it.